How Do You Remove Popcorn Ceiling Texture?

 • Plastic sheeting: Plastic sheeting will help to protect your furniture and belongings from dust and debris.

-• Joint compound: A joint compound can be used to patch any holes or imperfections in the drywall after the popcorn ceiling has been removed.
+• Joint compound: After removing the popcorn ceiling, a joint compound can patch any holes or imperfections in the drywall.

-• Sandpaper: Sandpaper can be used to smooth out the joint compound and create a smooth surface for painting.
+• Sandpaper: Sandpaper can smooth out the joint compound and create a smooth surface for painting.

 • Ladder (or Drywall Stilts)